AppHackTF2021/apphack-workshop/README.md

 content_type
 ```

-Note: for your `soure` attribute, feel free to update line 42 in your index.html file to replace the `{}` with your name/team number
+Note: you may feel free to update line 42 in your index.html file to replace the `{}` with your name/team number

 To help you identify and understand all attribute values you will need to complete Stage 2, take a look at the references below: